victor-develop/conway-gof/readme.md

   - `evolveTimer: IIntervalLoopSetter`: An interface does similar function as native JS `setInterval`, by mocking this object, you can manually control how the board updates during testing/debugging
   - `jobQueueTimer: IIntervalLoopSetter`: An interfae does similar function as native JS `setInterval`, by mocking this object, you can decide the behaviour of how job is dequeued and consumed

 By using these injection you can simulate a completely predicatable test against the state changes of the game board.
+See `./solution/ts_code/server/tests/set-api-service.spec.ts`

+## Logging
+This project used [bunyan](https://github.com/trentm/node-bunyan) for logging implementation of the `ILogger` interface.
+In development environment it will output everything to the `stdout`.
+During tests it will output logs to `./solution/dist/server/tests/ouput_xxxxx.txt` depending on the datetime at runtime.
+The whole application starts with one root level logger, and different places in the application may spawn a subLogger by using `logger.child(customKey: stirng)`, and all the json output by the sublogger will have the property __customKey__ you can track with.

+All the event buses, as well as socket-io in the application should be attached with a logger by `./solution/common/src/log-event-bus.ts`.
+Every time when an event, e.g. `apiEvents.gameStateUpdate` is registerd with a handler or emmited, the event will be logged as well as the arguments passed through.
+You can easily track the application on your heroku deployment by redirecting `heroku logs` to you own disk.
+You can also use some json search and filter techniques provided by [bunyan cli](https://github.com/trentm/node-bunyan#cli-usage)

 ## Versioning